OlivierLD/3DPrinting/OpenSCAD/SolarPanelStand/README.md

 ## Orientable Solar Panel Stand

 - This is the _hardware_ part of the [SunFlower v2 project](https://github.com/OlivierLD/raspberry-coffee/tree/master/Project.Trunk/SunFlower.v2).
-The goal is to orient a solar panel so it faces the sun, in order to optimize its performance.
+The goal is to orient _**automatically**_ a solar panel so it faces the sun, in order to optimize its performance.
 - The idea is to extend the project featured [here](https://github.com/OlivierLD/raspberry-coffee/tree/master/Project.Trunk/SunFlower).
 In the original project, the panel is moved by some small micro-servos.
 This was used mostly to validate the software part, the one used to get to the sun's position in the sky.
 - This project contains what's needed to build all the required _hardware_ parts.
 The `stl` files (to send to the 3D printer) are generated from the provided `OpenSCAD` scripts, as explained below.